Being a Game Dev at a game studio, one year into it

 How about gaining confidence?

-Solving problems that other people are having, allows you to get gain confidence that you belong in this group because you are solvig problems that they have.
+• Likewise, by solving problems that other people are having, you will gain confidence that you belong in this group because you are solving problems that they have.

 Present time

-I am now a lead on one the coolest components in our project.
+I am now a lead on one the coolest teams in our project - The Animus Team! 😎

 Conclusion